 The carrying amounts for cash, accounts receivable, accounts payable and accrued expenses, and loans payable approximate their fair value based on the short-term maturity of these instruments.
-We identified assets or liabilities that are required to be presented on the balance sheet at fair value in accordance with the accounting guidance as at March 31, 2023, as detailed in Note 11, Derivative Liabilities, and no such assets or liabilities as at June 30, 2022.
+We identified assets or liabilities that are required to be presented on the balance sheet at fair value in accordance with the accounting guidance as at March 31, 2025, as detailed in Note 11, Derivative Liabilities.